Focusrite/dronedetect/README.md

 `cd pypylon`
 `pip install .`

-Follow instructions in the userguide to set up and calibrate cameras etc.
+Follow instructions in Dokumentation/userguide to set up and calibrate cameras etc.

 All done!
 To run, do
 `python image_processing.py`